pism/pism/doc/sphinx/pism_forcing.rst

 .. note:: Summary of the main idea in using this manual

    Setting up PISM's climate interface *requires* selecting one surface and one ocean component.
-The surface component may use an atmosphere component also; see Figure :ref:`fig-climate-input-data-flow`.
+The surface component may use an atmosphere component also; see Figure :numref:`fig-climate-input-data-flow`.
 Command-line options ``-atmosphere``, ``-surface`` and ``-ocean`` each take a comma-separated list of keywords as an argument; the first keyword *has* to correspond to a model component, the rest can be "modifier" components.
 Any of these options can be omitted to use the default atmosphere, surface or ocean model components, but one has to explicitly choose a model component to use a modifier.
-Model components and modifiers are chained as in Figure :ref:`fig-climate-input-data-flow`.
+Model components and modifiers are chained as in Figure :numref:`fig-climate-input-data-flow`.

 Managing model time
 -------------------